CppMicroServices/rfcs/text/0003-declarative-services.md

 3. The action could be as simple as constructing a new service object by passing tracked service dependencies as constructor arguments.

+#### UC5: Service Requiring Configuration Properties to be Updated After Activation

+##### User Role and Goal

+Chuck is a service author responsible for providing users with a Virtual File System.
+Users can store their files with different online providers.
+Chuck would like the VFS service to start up without configuration information and for the configuration information (like the particular online provider the user would like to use) to be provided later after the user logs in.
+Chuck needs a way to update the service properties after the service has been activated.
+Chuck's service is a DS service so without Configuration Admin functionality there is no way for Chuck to update the service properties after activation because he doesn't have access to the service registration object.
+To solve this problem Chuck has developed a workaround.
+He has created callbacks in the VFS service that can be called by the login service to update properties.
+(PP6) Since he doesn't have access to the service registration object he has to maintain a copy of the service properties in the login service.
+(PP7)

+#### UC6: Service With Dependency on Configuration Object

+##### User Role and Goal

+Andy has developed an application that reads command line arguments and uses those inputs to update the service properties of several services at startup.
+The services for which properties are being updated are DS services that may have already been activated.
+Andy doesn't have a way to update the services after activation because he doesn't have access to the service registration object for those services.
+Also Andy doesn't have any way of preventing a service from being activated before its service properties are available.
+(PP8) Andy would like services who need startup configuration to be able to specify a dependency on the startup configuration object so they wouldn't be activated until after their configuration properties were available.

+##### Current workflow:

+1. Create an Activator with a BundleActivator class to publish a service that provides business functionality. (**PP1**)
+2. Add a Service Listener to keep track of the target services (**PP1**, **PP2**) the extender is interested in
+      - When a target service becomes available, push it onto a list and perform an appropriate action (**PP5**).
+      - When a target service becomes unavailable, remove it from the tracked list and perform an appropriate action (**PP5**).
+3. The action could be as simple as constructing a new service object by passing tracked service dependencies as constructor arguments.
+4. Add methods to the public API of services to enable configuration information to be changed after activation.
+(PP6,PP8) Maintain a copy of the configuration information for each service that requires an update (PP7).

 ### Pain Point Summary

 PP1: Using the framework requires the developers to write boilerplate